consbio/mbgl-renderer/README.md

-# Static Renderer for Mapbox GL
+# Static Map Renderer using Mapbox GL

 This package helps you create static map images using Mapbox GL.
 It currently provides: